Rolled truck slowing Auckland motorway

-A truck crash on the Southwestern motorway is causing delays for southbound motorists.
+A truck crash near the Southwestern motorway is causing delays for southbound motorists.

 A police spokeswoman confirmed they were called to the scene of a truck crash on Onehunga Mall about 1pm.